On Gap-dependent Bounds for Offline Reinforcement Learning: Gap-dependent Lower Bounds

 the output policy $\hat{\pi}$ would have expected suboptimality more than $\epsilon$, i.e.,

 \end{corollary} The proof of the corollaries can be found in Appendix \ref{appendix:lb results}.
 We construct a family of MDPs that involve solving $HS$ independent bandit problems, where each bandit requires $\widetilde{\Omega}(\frac{HA}{\tau^2})$ visits so that the estimation error can be bounded by $\tau$.
 Similar constructions have been made in \citet{nearoptimalprovable2021(strongeuniformcoverage),dann2017lowerbound1,LCBVI2021} .
 Our key observation is that the initial state distribution can linearly determine the uniform optimal policy coverage coefficient $P$ and the final suboptimality.
+Also, our proof can lead to another version of lower bound, where a $\Omega(\epsilon)$ suboptimality occurs with a constant probability.
+See Appendix \ref{sssection: prob lcb theo} for details.